Lạc Giao Communal House: Cultural significance

-As the earliest example of a Kinh communal house in the Central Highlands, Đình Lạc Giao symbolizes the settlement and cultural adaptation of Vietnamese people in the region during the early 20th century.
+As the earliest example of a Kinh communal house in the Central Highlands, Lạc Giao communal house symbolizes the settlement and cultural adaptation of Vietnamese people in the region during the early 20th century.
 It functions as a community center for rituals and festivals, including the Spring Sacrifice on the 17th day of the first lunar month, the Autumn Sacrifice on the 17th day of the eighth lunar month, and commemorations for the 1945 massacre victims on the 27th day of the tenth lunar month.
 Since 2010, it has also hosted provincial-level celebrations for the Hùng Kings' Festival on the 10th day of the third lunar month, incorporating traditional dances and activities.
 The site is managed by the Đắk Lắk Museum and serves as a "red address" for patriotic education and tourism.